-- The LEPC shall appoint a Chairperson, an Information Coordinator, and establish bylaws under which the committee shall function (EPCRA, Section 301(c)). - The LEPC shall notify the CEPR of nominations for changes in the makeup of the committee.
+- The LEPC shall appoint a Chairperson, an Information Coordinator, and establish bylaws under which the committee shall function (EPCRA, Section 301(c)). - The LEPC shall notify the Commission on Emergency Planning and response (CEPR) of nominations for changes in the makeup of the committee.
 The LEPC members shall be nominated by County Commissioners and will be approved by the CEPR.
-A current membership list should be sent to the CEPR on an annual basis to be considered "active". - The LEPC shall evaluate the need for resources necessary to develop, implement, and exercise the jurisdiction's emergency management plan. - The LEPC shall annually publish a notice in local newspapers that the emergency management operations plan, MSDS, and inventory forms have been submitted under this section (Section 324(b)). - The LEPC shall submit the LEPC Compliance Certification Form annually by December 31st.
+A current membership list should be sent to the CEPR on an annual basis to be considered "active". - The LEPC shall evaluate the need for resources necessary to develop, implement, and exercise the jurisdiction's emergency management plan. - The LEPC shall annually publish a notice in local newspapers that the emergency management operations plan, MSDS, and inventory forms have been submitted under this section (Section 324(b)) and are available for review upon request.
+This notice should include contact information - The LEPC shall submit the LEPC Compliance Certification Form annually by December 31st.